Imad Barghouthi: 2016

 Barghouthi was re-arrested on 24 April 2016 at an Israeli checkpoint close to the village of Nabi Saleh, as he was travelling home, and held without charges.
 Eventually he was kept in detention for three months.
-In early May the army clarified that they considered him a "significant security threat" and, as such, thereby warranted being kept under administrative detention.
+In early May the army claimed that it had evidence that he "posed a significant security threat" and, as such, thereby warranted being kept under administrative detention.
 An Israeli court dismissed the case on 26 May for lack of evidence and stated he was to be released on the following Sunday.
-29 May.
-Just three days before his release date Israeli military authorities filed charges that he was culpable of incitement and argued he be moved to Ofer Prison.
+29 May Just three days before his release date Israeli military authorities filed charges that he was culpable of incitement and argued he be moved to Ofer Prison.
 His release order was cancelled and he was subsequently transferred to a facility run by the Shin Bet for further interrogation, and eventually prosecuted for incitement on Facebook.

 According to the Palestinian Information Center, at the time there was no statute in Israeli law allowing criminal charges to be laid for what people write online.
 His lawyer later revealed that the evidence produced in court included the number of "likes" and "shares" his Facebook posts received.
 He was sentenced in September to six months in prison by an Israeli military court for incitement on Facebook and fined $500 (6,000 shekels), becoming one of 150 Palestinians arrested or imprisoned for comments on that medium since October 2015.
 After an international uproar, he was released after serving one month.

 2020

 On 16 July 2020, Barghouthi was detained at an Israeli checkpoint near 'Anata while driving home.
 No charge was laid against him at the time, but a court hearing was arranged for July 23.
 On 2 August he was arraigned before a court on a double charge of incitement and support of organizations hostile to Israel.
-One element in the indictment listed as evidence an allegation that Barghouthi had praised a member of his family connected to the Sbarro restaurant suicide bombing two decades earlier.
+One element in the indictment listed as evidence an allegation that he had praised a member of his family connected to the Sbarro restaurant suicide bombing two decades earlier.

 On 10 August he made public a letter requesting either his release or conditions of detention that would enable him to teach online and continue to supervise his graduate students in the academic year beginning September.
 The presiding judge in his case ruled for his release on bail on 2 September.
 Some hours before his scheduled release the Israeli West Bank military commander placed him under the administrative detention regime for another four months.
 He is scheduled to appear before a military judge on 15 November, in a session closed to the public.

 2021

-In August Barghouthi was detained by the Palestinian Authority for 24 hours, and released after he went on a hunger strike.
+In August 2021, Barghouthi was detained by the Palestinian Authority for 24 hours, and released after he went on a hunger strike.